Supervisor/supervisor/README.txt

     environment=A=1,B=2

-  Note that all the options available to '[program:x]' sections are respected by eventlistener sections except for "stdout_capturefile" and "stderr_capturefile" (event listeners cannot emit process communication events, see "Capture Mode and Process Communication Events" elsewhere in this document).
+  Note that all the options available to '[program:x]' sections are respected by eventlistener sections except for "stdout_capture_maxbytes" and "stderr_capture_maxbytes" (event listeners cannot emit process communication events, see "Capture Mode and Process Communication Events" elsewhere in this document).

   '[eventlistener:x]' sections have two keys which '[program:x]' sections do not have: